-Based on the findings made in this report and the applicant's petition, staff recommends that the City Commission approve Planning File AN 16-01, and adopt as it's own this Staff

-Report and Exhibits.
+Based on the findings made in this report and the applicant's petition, staff recommends that the City Commission approve Planning File AN-16-0001, and adopt as its own this Staff Report and Exhibits.
 Staff makes the following recommendations, which have been included in the attached findings, reasons for decision and recommendations attached hereto.

-- As required by State Statute, The City Commission should find that this annexation is consistent with a positive balance of the factors set forth in OCMC Section 14.04.060 and complies with ORS 222.170(2). - Recommend withdrawing the territory from the County Service District for Enhanced Law Enforcement as allowed by statute. - Recommend that the City Commission concur with Tri-City Service District's annexation of the subject property in the enacting ordinance. - Recommend that the property remain zoned county FU-10 and that any request for zoning other than County FU-10 shall be reviewed for compliance with adopted applicable city and state requirements, plans, codes and policies, including but not limited to, Oregon City Municipal Code, the Oregon City Comprehensive Plan, and the Statewide Transportation Planning Rule.
-Further, no land division or further redevelopment of the subject property may occur unless coupled with a zone change application.
+- As required by State Statute, The City Commission should find that this annexation is consistent with a positive balance of the factors set forth in OCMC Section 14.04.060 and complies with ORS 222.170(2). - Recommend withdrawing the territory from the County Service District for Enhanced Law Enforcement as allowed by statute. - Recommend that the City Commission concur with Tri-City Service District's annexation of the subject property in the enacting ordinance. - Concur with the re-zoning to R-10 based on compliance with adopted applicable city and state requirements, plans, codes and policies, including but not limited to, Oregon City Municipal Code 17.68.020, the Oregon City Comprehensive Plan, and the Statewide Transportation Planning Rule.